Creating and Running a Laravel Project in ServBay

 bashcomposer --version

-1If the command shows a version number, Composer is ready to use.
+1If the command executes and displays the version, Composer is ready to use.

 Create a New Laravel Project

-Open your terminal, navigate to the ServBay recommended directory, and use Composer to create a new Laravel project.
-Let’s name the project directory
+Open your terminal, navigate to ServBay’s recommended site directory, and use Composer to create a new Laravel project named

 servbay-laravel-app

-:bashcd /Applications/ServBay/www # Create the project directory mkdir servbay-laravel-app # Enter the project directory cd servbay-laravel-app # Use Composer to create a new Laravel project in the current directory composer create-project --prefer-dist laravel/laravel .
+bashcd /Applications/ServBay/www # Create project directory mkdir servbay-laravel-app # Enter project directory cd servbay-laravel-app # Use Composer to create the Laravel project in the current directory composer create-project --prefer-dist laravel/laravel .

 1